abiquo/vagrant-abiquo/README.md

 - `provider.template` - A string representing the name of an availabe virtual machine template in the VDC.
 The available templates can be check in the `Apps Library` section.
+- `provider.cpu_cores` - The number of CPU cores to assign to the virtual machine.
+If missing, the required CPU from the template will be used.
+- `provider.ram_mb` - The amount of RAM in MB that will be assigned to the VM.
+If missing, the required RAM from the template will be used.

 Run
 ---